mattermost/mattermost-developer-documentation/site/content/contribute/good-decisions/fixing-pr-mistakes.md

 For scenario 2:

 1. Revert the changes introduced in the original PR
-2. Let the original person who worked on the PR know this so they can work on a proper fix for their PR
+2. Notify the person who worked on the PR know so they can work on a proper fix for their PR
 3. Reintroduce the change through the regular PR cycle